RogueTensor/bitagent_subnet/README.md

 ## FAQ
 Q: How much GPU (VRAM) and RAM do I need to run a validator and/or miner?\
 A: Validators would do well with 24GB of VRAM and 32 GB of RAM with performant CPU.
-Miners are left to their own devices, but should be aware that the more capable LLMs and workflows require large amounts of VRAM (common configurations: 2 A100s, 3 A6000s).
+Miners are left to their own devices, but should be aware that the more capable LLMs and workflows require large amounts of VRAM (common configurations: 1 A100 or 1 A6000).

 Q: I am seeing: RuntimeWarning: coroutine 'Server.serve' was never awaited - help?\
 A: Asked and [Answered](https://discord.com/channels/799672011265015819/1194736998250975332/1196146782342742037)